OneGeology/documentation/_sources/providingdata.rst.txt

 SLD enabled WMS
 ^^^^^^^^^^^^^^^^

-You don't have to configure anything special in GeoServer to have an SLD enabled WMS but for the purposes of having your layers work with the OneGeology Portal `thematic analysis </use/portal/thematic_analysis.html>`_ highlighting functionality your data will need to have the ``representativeAge_uri`` and ``representativeLithology_uri`` fields described in :ref:`service_provision_data_preparation_lite_geologicunitview` using appropriate CGI or INSPIRE vocabulary URIs.
+You don't have to configure anything special in GeoServer to have an SLD enabled WMS but for the purposes of having your layers work with the OneGeology Portal :ref:`use_portal_thematic_analysis` highlighting functionality your data will need to have the ``representativeAge_uri`` and ``representativeLithology_uri`` fields described in :ref:`service_provision_data_preparation_lite_geologicunitview` using appropriate CGI or INSPIRE vocabulary URIs.

 If required you may disable this functionality in the Service metadata, by checking a box in the Dynamic styling section